mars0i/popco2/src/popco/nn/semantic-iffs.md

 **Summary of what needs to be done with semantic-iffs**

-* When first initializing a person, create a link weight in sem-wt-mat that's equal to the semantic-iff's weight.
+* When first initializing a person, create a link weight in linger-wt-mat that's equal to the semantic-iff's weight.

-* When updating the propn net, add the current weights in sem-wt-mat to whatever weight is specified by the analogy net activations.
+* When updating the propn net, add the current weights in linger-wt-mat to whatever weight is specified by the analogy net activations.